 - Help children understand that events have a multiplicity of causes and that historical explanation is provisional, debatable and sometimes controversial.

 Implementation: Specified History units will be taught three times per academic year in Terms 1, 3 and 5.
 This will happen in each class according to the unit stated on the curriculum map.
 Within each lesson, the children will be introduced to the vocabulary in order to understand what the lesson will involve and to become familiar with the words that will be used throughout the whole unit.
-This is supported by our use of our key concepts – invasion and settlement, monarchy, local history, society / cultural change, religion, technical advancement, exploration and trade and chronology.
+This is supported by our use of our key concepts – invasion and settlement, legacy, local history, society & culture, communication and invention and chronology.

 The use of these key concepts ensure links are made with previous learning, e.g. which vocabulary has been met before, links made to previous learning, what new learning will this lead on to during the unit in order to help the children to know more and remember more.